top of page

 The Lancet recently published a study about the 'Polypill', a cost-effective single pill combining four drugs which helps to reduce blood pressure and cholesterol and shows some cardiovascular benefits, such as reducing the risk of heart attacks, strokes and sudden death.
 Although the trial and implications are more relevant for low- and middle-income countries, in the UK as many as a third of people with high blood pressure are undiagnosed and, amongst those who are diagnosed, many don't manage their condition properly.
 Coverage:

-In the News
+In the Media

 I presented the 18 month safety and efficacy data of the ORION-11 trial, which is testing the cholesterol-lowering drug, inclisiran, for safety.
 The drug shows remarkable results - with an initial injection, one at 3 months and thereafter one jab every 6 months - patients had an average reduction of cholesterol of 54% with, most importantly, no adverse safety signals.
 This is a novel and very exciting treatment which should make a huge difference in the lives of everyone with high cholesterol, particularly those who cannot tolerate statins and those who struggle to remember to take their medications on a daily basis.
 Full media coverage: